justinhj/InterviewQuestions/README.md

 - `foldr` - this is the standard `foldRight` that we see in Scala every day.
 - `traverse` - a very common method which applies an action `A => G[B]` to some `F[A]` when `G` is an applicative

+You have tests that will compile when you complete an implementation, and return true when you have a correct implementation.

 You will be graded on code cleanliness, as well as completeness.
 Once you have a working implementation, we would like to see test code that proves your solution is sane and valid in the `test` directory.
 You've been provided `scalatest` for the task.
 Feel free to use any resources at your disposal, aside from having other people do it for you, and try your best!